-There may be times that Click or tap here to enter text. is called upon to host a reunification site for another school.
+There may be times that [School] is called upon to host a reunification site for another school.
 In these instances, normal dismissal processes may be adjusted to accommodate the influx of parents and students, or an early dismissal may be called for to clear the site before the impacted school arrives.
 In these situations, the following areas have been selected to utilize in accordance with SRM best practices: